 Stewart issued her official warrant calling the meeting on January 3, 2018.
-On the same day, the city’s debt advisor, Mesirow Financial, issued an Executive Summary of a plan, bearing the city’s seal, for a 2018, “Debt Restructuring.”
+On the same day, the city’s debt underwriter, Mesirow Financial, issued an Executive Summary of a plan, bearing the city’s seal, for a 2018, “Debt Restructuring.”
 This document discusses a plan involving borrowing money to lower debt payments in the short term at a cost of rising future taxpayer debt costs.

 Stewart has come under intense criticism for having already pushed millions of dollars of debt into the future, to artificially lower costs during her administration, at the expense of higher debt payments for city taxpayers into the future.
 A graph from the city was obtained that showed that this “debt restructuring,” has resulted in a reduction in short-term debt payments and a spike in taxpayer debt payments in upcoming years.

 While Stewart has dismissed critiques about city debt under her administration as politics, a major credit rating agency downgraded its assessment of New Britain, citing city debt and spiking debt payments in its analysis.

 John Healey, Stewart’s former Chief of Staff and a current Managing Director for Mesirow, in a presentation before the City Council on December 11, 2017, admitted that, “A lot of what was said over the course of the campaign, as far as, you know, the city’s restructuring and the debt that, the debt spikes that are out there – that was absolutely true.”